OchoaLab/popgeninfer/README.md

 # popgeninfer

 The goal of popgeninfer is to perform simple statistical tests for population genetics data.
 The package currently implements tests for allele frequency differences between datasets.

+The `/scripts` folder contains R and bash scripts for implementing Allele Frequency Filter (AF-filter) test and Logistic Mixed Model Filter (LMM-filter) test for harmonizing external controls in multiethnic case-control association studies with platform-specific genotyping biases.
+Current scripts are written for our simulated data for two scenarios (1) single generation with no family relatedness, and (2) 30 generations with relatedness within subpopulation.
+Scripts for simulating genotypes with platform biases and allele flips are included as well.
+R-package version for AF-filter and LMM-filter are in development.

 ## Installation